 Hoppe’s has always been a reputable company when it comes to gun cleaning products, their No. 9 solvent is, for the price to quality ratio it offers, still one of the best options in the market today.
 Considering it was first made in 1903 and is still immensely popular, it says even more about its quality.

-If you decide on buying this cleaning kit, a good option would be also to get a bore guide, it’s not mandatory but still, using a rod that has to be screwed together from several pieces, it can potentially bend and damage your barrel during the cleaning if you force the rod too much.
+If you decide on buying this cleaning kit, a good option would be also to get a Bore Guide which will prevent damage to the chamber and bore.
+Using a rod that has to be screwed together from several pieces can potentially bend and damage your barrel during the cleaning if you force the rod too much.
 All in all, a good beginner’s cleaning kit, and a good introduction to what Hoppe’s has to offer for all shooters.

 - Really cheap